 The department believes that no "checklist" can consistently document achievement or assure performance that meets the standards for tenure or promotion.
-This is a matter of whether an individual faculty member has produced a body of scholarly and creative accomplishments that is relevant to that faculty member's expertise, and the worth of that accumulated body of achievement to the department, other public relations and advertising educators, and the practice.
+This is a matter of whether an individual faculty member has produced a body of scholarly and creative accomplishments that is relevant to that faculty member's expertise, and the worth of that accumulated body of achievement to the department, other public relations & advertising educators, and the practice.
 We value work that is relevant to the betterment of public relations and advertising education.
 For illustration purposes only, achievements in these areas might be documented by activities such as:

-- -- Writing and publishing research-based books about public relations or advertising. - -- Writing and publishing textbooks relevant to public relations or advertising education. - -- Conducting research, such as opinion surveys, studies of practitioner behavior, or creative issues case studies that are then publicly disseminated. - -- Writing and publishing articles of a research, instructive, creative, investigative, explanatory, or critical nature. - -- Editing publications when that editing is of a creative nature and/or guides the evolution of a publication, such as editing of anthologies or editing of regularly published works.
+- -- Writing and publishing research-based books about public relations or advertising. - -- Writing and publishing textbooks relevant to public relations or advertising education. - -- Conducting research, such as opinion surveys, studies of practitioner behavior, or creative issues case studies that are then publicly disseminated.

-- -- Writing book reviews and feature articles dealing with public relations and advertising issues. - -- Scholarly and creative participation or presentation, within the candidate's area of expertise, to relevant professional and academic groups.
+- -- Writing and publishing articles of a research, instructive, creative, investigative, explanatory, or critical nature. - -- Editing publications when that editing is of a creative nature and/or guides the evolution of a publication, such as editing of anthologies or editing of regularly published works. - -- Writing book reviews and feature articles dealing with public relations and advertising issues. - -- Scholarly and creative participation or presentation, within the candidate's area of expertise, to relevant professional and academic groups, particularly to the many peer-reviewed associations within the strategic communication field.
+These presentations serve as an important venue for scholarship as the number of peer-reviewed scholarly journals in these disciplines is limited.